 Since our inception in July 2014, we have devoted substantially all of our resources to conducting preclinical studies and clinical trials, organizing and staffing our company, business planning, raising capital and establishing our intellectual property portfolio.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have funded our operations to date primarily with sales of our equity securities, including American Depositary Shares, or ADSs.
-As of December 31, 2019, we had received net proceeds of \$442.1 million from sales of our equity securities and on January 27, 2020, we closed an underwritten public offering of ADSs which resulted in net proceeds of approximately \$75.0 million after underwriting discounts and offering expenses.
+As of December 31, 2020, we had received net proceeds of \$516.1 million from sales of our equity securities.
+In September 2020, we entered into an Open Market Sale Agreement of the Sales Agreement, with Jefferies LLC, or Jefferies, where we may offer and sell ADSs having an aggregate offering price of up to \$100 million from time to time through Jefferies, acting as sales agent.
+As of the date of this Annual Report, we have sold an aggregate of 1.7 million of our ADSs resulting in net proceeds of \$15.3 million.
+Further, in February 2021, we closed an underwritten public offering of 16,428,572 ADSs, including the exercise in full by the underwriters of their option to purchase an additional 2,142,857 ADSs, at a public offering price of \$7.00 per ADS.
+We received net proceeds of \$108.1 million after underwriting discounts.
 We do not expect to generate significant revenue unless and until we obtain marketing approval for and commercialize one of our product candidates.

 Since our inception, we have incurred significant operating losses.
-For the year ended December 31, 2019, the three months ended December 31, 2018, and the years ended September 30, 2018 and 2017, we incurred net losses of \$123.8 million, \$20.6 million, \$44.8 million, and \$19.7 million, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$237.2 million.
+For the years ended December 31, 2020 and 2019, the three months ended December 31, 2018, and the year ended September 30, 2018, we incurred net losses of \$142.1 million, \$123.8 million, \$20.6 million, and \$44.8 million, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$379.2 million.

 We expect to continue to incur significant expenses for the foreseeable future as we advance our product candidates through preclinical and clinical development, seek regulatory approval and pursue commercialization of any approved product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-In addition, we may incur expenses in connection with the inlicense or acquisition of additional product candidates.
+In addition, we may incur expenses in connection with the in-license or acquisition of additional product candidates.
 Furthermore, we have incurred and expect to continue to incur, additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.